+Yes so that the eG agent can extract the metrics using the name of the ASM instance instead of the ORASID.

-1. TEST PERIOD - How often should the test be executed.
-2. HOST - The host for which the test is to be configured.
-3. PORT - The port on which the server is listening.
-4. ORASID - The variable name of the oracle instance.
-5. SERVICE NAME - A ServiceName exists for the entire Oracle RAC system.
+7. SERVICE NAME - A ServiceName exists for the entire Oracle RAC system.
 When clients connect to an Oracle cluster using the ServiceName, then the cluster routes the request to any available database instance in the cluster.
-By default, the SERVICE NAME is set to none.
-In this case, the test connects to the cluster using the ORASID and pulls out the metrics from that database instance which corresponds to that ORASID.
-If a valid SERVICE NAME is specified instead, then, the test will connect to the cluster using that SERVICE NAME, and will be able to pull out metrics from any available database instance in the cluster.
+By specifying a valid SERVICE NAME, the test will connect to the cluster using that SERVICE NAME, and will be able to pull out metrics from any available database instance in the cluster.